 It can be really frustrating if MacBook Keeps Disconnecting from WiFi.
 Fortunately, this annoying problem can be fixed using troubleshooting steps as provided below.

 In general, the problem of Mac frequently disconnecting from WiFi is related to Modem/Router going through problems, Expired DHCP Lease, Change or Corruption in Network Settings.

 Another common reason for Mac Disconnecting from WiFi is due to the MacBook trying to connect to an inactive or weak WiFi Network, instead of connecting to your preferred WiFi Network.

 This can happen, if you had previously connected to other WiFi Networks (Office, Library, Airport or others) and these Networks are saved on your Mac.

 1. Power Cycle Modem/Router

-Before going through other troubleshooting steps, switch OFF the Power Supply to your Modem/Router > wait for 60 seconds and connect back the Modem/Router to its power supply source.
+Disconnect the Modem/Router from its Power Supply source > wait for 60 seconds and connect back the Modem/Router to its power supply source.

 After this, you might be pleasantly surprised to see WiFi working without any interruption on your MacBook.

 Click on Apple Logo in top-menu bar and select System Preferences in the drop-down menu.

 On the next screen, click on the Network icon.